Yesh18-Data/Layoffs-Data-Analysis/README.md

   ROW_NUMBER() OVER (PARTITION BY company, location, industry, total_laid_off, percentage_laid_off, `date`, stage, country, funds_raised_millions) AS row_num
   FROM world_layoffs.layoffs_staging;
 ```
--- Delete duplicates based on `row_num`
+5. Delete duplicates based on `row_num`
 ```bash
 DELETE FROM world_layoffs.layoffs_staging2
 WHERE row_num >= 2;
 ```
-### 2. Standardize Data
+### II.
+Standardize Data

--- Retrieve all records from the layoffs staging table
+6. Retrieve all records from the layoffs staging table
 ```bash
 SELECT *
 FROM world_layoffs.layoffs_staging2;
 ````

--- Standardize nulls and blank rows for the `industry` column
+7. Standardize nulls and blank rows for the `industry` column
 ```bash
 UPDATE world_layoffs.layoffs_staging2
 SET industry = NULL
 WHERE industry = '';
 ```

--- if we look at industry it looks like we have some null and empty rows, let's take a look at these
+8. if we look at industry it looks like we have some null and empty rows, let's take a look at these
 ```bash
 SELECT DISTINCT industry
 FROM world_layoffs.layoffs_staging2